FLo-ABB/awesome-abb-robots/README.md

   - [🎮 Unity](#-unity)
   - [🛠️ Utilities](#️-utilities)
   - [📝 VSCode Extension](#-vscode-extension)

-## 🏭 Applications
-- [abb-ecosystem/lean-palletizing-js](https://github.com/abb-ecosystem/lean-palletizing-js) - This an easy palletizing solution for ABB robots.
-It is based on the TComponents and FPComponents framework and can be used as a template for your own palletizing application.

 ## 🟦 Autodesk Maya
 - [AutodeskRoboticsLab/Mimic](https://github.com/AutodeskRoboticsLab/Mimic) - An open-source Autodesk Maya plugin for controlling Industrial Robots.